 It is possible to view Find it @ RAU at the top of the ‘Access and Search the E-Library’ tab of the Gateway pages for the Library.

 Access Find It @ RAU directly here or copy and paste the following URL into an internet browser:

 In order to create a successful search, type your search into the box.
-It is also possible to use the Advanced Search feature.
-You can then narraow down your search results.
+You can then narrow down your search results.
 Access the results of your search.
-Ensure that you sign in in order to customise your results.
+Ensure that you sign in, in order to customise your results.
 Enter your search terms.
-It is possible to also use the Advanced Search.
+It is possible to also use the Advanced Search feature.